sanathkr/serverless-airline/COMMENTARY.md

 **@tool**: I am converting a script to a tool

+You can also search `git log` for these annotations.
+There will usually be one commit matching the annotations here if you want to look up the code for activity described here.

 ## Use Cases
 This app will support the following use cases: